-2.3.4 Configuring Restarting Behavior
+2.3.3 Configuring Restarting Behavior

-Plugins that support being restarted have a set of options that govern how a restart is handled if they exit with an error.
-If preferred, the plugin can be configured to not restart, or it could be restarted only 100 times, or restart attempts can proceed forever.
-Once the max_retries have been exceeded the plugin will be unregistered, potentially triggering hekad to shutdown (depending on the plugin's can_exit configuration).
+Plugins that support being restarted have a set of options that govern how the restart is handled.
+If preferred, the plugin can be configured to not restart at which point hekad will exit, or it could be restarted only 100 times, or restart attempts can proceed forever.

-Adding the restarting configuration is done by adding a config section to a plugin's configuration called retries.
+Adding the restarting configuration is done by adding a config section to the plugins' config called retries.
 A small amount of jitter will be added to the delay between restart attempts.